Tokyo Gay Travel

 You have to try a Chu-Hi during your Japan travels!
 A Chu-Hi is a sweet alcoholic drink sold in most 7-Eleven and Family Mart convenience stores.
 There are a bunch of different flavors as well as some knock-off brands.

-Harajuku is a beloved shopping street in Tokyo.
-The Harajuku area bustles with hundreds of unique stores and dessert shops.
+Harajuku is a beloved shopping area in Tokyo.
+It bustles with hundreds of unique stores and dessert shops.
 Boutiques selling unique clothing line the narrow streets.
 If you’re looking for a Cosplay or Halloween costume, this is the perfect place to pick one up.

 The Ginza District is a Tokyo shopping area known for luxury.
 You can find all the high-fashion stores here.
 Ginza is one of the most luxurious shopping destinations on the planet.

 You pay by time spent at Cat Café Mocha.
 There is also an all-day option if you want a lot of kitty play time.
-Be prepared to take your shoes off, have some delicious tea (it’s free) and pet some soft and awesome-looking cats.
-A few are quite funny-looking!
+Be prepared to take your shoes off before you pet some furry friends!

 Hedgehog Cafés In Tokyo

 Harry’s also has otters and some other furry animals that you can hold.
-Also, it was not crowded at all. their location is off the main Harajuku strip, so it was quite calm.
+The experience was lovely and the café luckily wasn’t even that busy.

 Senso-ji is best visited at night.
-When you go after sundown, you can see both the temple as well as the market street all lit up.
+After sundown, the temple and adjacent market street illuminate beautifully.
 Small vendor stalls line the walkway up to the temple.
-The area is very picturesque.
 When you get to the actual shrine, make sure to follow the directions to pay respects and take a fortune.

 Tokyo Imperial Palace

-I thought the Ninomaru Garden was the best part of the Tokyo Imperial Palace.
-This area is part of the East Gardens area.
-The Ninomaru Garden has a bunch of cute little bridges and lakefront footpaths.
+The Ninomaru Garden was the best part of the Tokyo Imperial Palace in my opinion.
+It’s part of the East Gardens area.
+The Ninomaru Garden has a bunch of cute little bridges and lakeside footpaths.
 Check out the Koi in the ponds and grab a photo by the small waterfall.

 Planning Made Easier with wolfyy.